I had all of the tools and none of the skill to light that fire. And I kept thinking, “Man, I am one lousy Girl Scout…”

 I don’t know about you, but I get really, really antsy when the power goes out.
 Can’t read, can’t watch TV, can’t “do” a whole lot of anything.
 I sat in the glow of a small flashlight for about 30 uncomfortable minutes until I got a really good idea: make a fire on the beach!

-Yep, that was clearly the ticket – make a fire, sit next to it with Freida by my side, and just be all, you know, primitive and stuff.
+Yes!
+Make a fire, sit next to it with Freida by my side, and just be all, you know, primitive and stuff.
 I had wood, I knew where to get kindling, and I had a lighter.

 Even after the fire was finally blazing, the thought kept crossing my mind, “I should be a better scout.
 I should know scout stuff.
 I should be able to remember things I used to know.
 I should’ve learned more… stuff… by now.”